 I prefer to think that Steiner was sane.
 This keeps our attention on his statements, not on him as an individual.
 After all, we cannot really know him.
 He is gone, we cannot interview him, we cannot quiz him.
 But his doctrines are still with us.
 We can read his statements.
 We can form our opinions of those statements.

 Another view is certainly possible, however.
-Steiner may have been sane, but then again he may have been a lunatic.
-Certainly his doctrines have a lunatic quality.
+Steiner may not have been sane; he may have been out of his mind.
+Certainly his doctrines describe a universe quite different from verifiable reality.

-If Steiner truly believed he had seen a ghost or spirit, then it is possible that he was cracked all his life, boy and man.
-In that case, his decision to turn to occultism as an adult makes a sort of antic sense — esoteric theories may have enabled him to get a grip on the visions that haunted him.
+Seeing invisible beings and hearing inaudible voices are often judged, with good reason, to indicate mental imbalance of one sort or another.
+If Steiner truly believed he had seen a ghost or spirit — if he was prone to such delusions — then it is possible that he suffered from mental problems all his life.
+In that case, his decision as an adult to turn to occultism becomes comprehensible — esoteric theories may have enabled him to get a grip on the visions that haunted him.
 Some of his biographers acknowledge the possibility that he was a bit deranged.
-Describing the young Steiner’s obsessiveness, Gary Lachman writes “Such unhealthy pursuits — at least from the point of view of the average person — may indeed be the start of what Anthony Storr calls a ‘schizophrenic’ personality....”
+Describing the young Steiner’s obsessiveness, Gary Lachman writes,

 Where does this get us?
-The two possibilities are that Steiner’s “clairvoyant” visions were intentional lies told by a sane charlatan, or they were the hallucinations suffered by a madman.
-The practical difference, for us, is slight.
-Steiner set forth an amazing array of nutty propositions, insisting that they are the truth.
+The two chief possibilities are that Steiner’s “clairvoyant” visions were intentional lies told by a sane charlatan, or they were the hallucinations suffered by an unfortunate psychotic.* The practical difference, for us, is slight.
+Steiner set forth an amazing array of bizarre propositions, insisting that they are the truth.
 They are anything but that.
-They are falsehoods told by a crackpot, define that term however you like.
+They are falsehoods that Steiner himself either did or did not know to be false.

 Here is a brief summary of Rudolf Steiner’s life: